IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ```

 ### 3. publishDeployRecord
-Publish the deploy record to the IBM Cloud DevOps, there are 4 required parameters:
+Publish the deploy record to the IBM Cloud DevOps, there are 2 required and 1 optional parameters:

-1. environment - the environment that you deploy your app to, if you deploy your app to the staging environment, use "STAGING"; if it is production environment, use "PRODUCTION"
+1. (required) environment - the environment that you deploy your app to, if you deploy your app to the staging environment, use "STAGING"; if it is production environment, use "PRODUCTION"
-2. appUrl - the application url that you deploy your app to
+2. (required) result  - the result of the build stage, the value should be either "SUCCESS" or "FAIL"
-3. result - the result of the build stage, the value should be either "SUCCESS" or "FAILED"
+3. (optional) appUrl - the application url that you deploy your app to
 Here is a usage example
 ```
 publishDeployRecord environment: "STAGING", appUrl: "http://staging-Weather-App.mybluemix.net", result:"SUCCESS"